breedx-splk/iguanodon/web/results/README.md

-This dir contains data files from test runs.
+This dir contains TEMPORARY data files from test runs.
+Do not manually commit any files here.